Special Weather Statement issued for Echols by NWS - NewsBreak

-Effective: 2022-07-13 13:31:00 EDT Expires: 2022-07-13 14:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Berrien; Brooks; Lowndes The National Weather Service in Tallahassee has issued a * Severe Thunderstorm Warning for South central Berrien County in south central Georgia Western Lowndes County in south central Georgia Central Brooks County in south central Georgia * Until 200 PM EDT. * At 131 PM EDT, a severe thunderstorm was located near Quitman, moving northeast at 30 mph.
-HAZARD...60 mph wind gusts.
+Effective: 2022-07-19 17:09:00 EDT Expires: 2022-07-19 17:45:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Torrential rainfall is occurring with this storm, and may lead to flash flooding.
+Do not drive your vehicle through flooded roadways.
+Target Area: Brooks; Thomas The National Weather Service in Tallahassee has issued a * Severe Thunderstorm Warning for Central Thomas County in south central Georgia Northwestern Brooks County in south central Georgia * Until 545 PM EDT. * At 509 PM EDT, a severe thunderstorm was located 8 miles south of Coolidge, or 8 miles northeast of Thomasville, moving northeast at 20 mph.
+HAZARD...60 mph wind gusts and penny size hail.
 SOURCE...Radar indicated.
-IMPACT...Expect damage to roofs, siding, and trees. * Locations impacted include Lake Park, Quitman, Valdosta, Hahira, I-75 At Exit 16, Remerton, Dasher, Morven, Twin Lakes, Valdosta Regional Airport, Kinderlou, I-75 At Exit 5, I-75 At Exit 29, Empress, Clyattville, Brooks Co A/p, Blue Springs, I-75 At Exit 22 and I-75 At Exit 11.
-HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...<.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPH
+IMPACT...Expect damage to roofs, siding, and trees. * Locations impacted include Thomasville, Pavo, Barwick, Thomasville Municipal A/P, Dawesville, Dillon, Hollis, Newark, Patten, Pasco, Oaklawn and Merrillville.
+HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...0.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPH

 Comments / 0